IJburg: Bridges

-Bridge 2002 was designed by the same architect and is a smaller version of bridge 2001.
-This bridge connects Steigereiland to Haveneiland.
-The tram also uses this bridge.
+Bridge 2002 was designed by the same architect and is a smaller version of the Enneüs Heerma Bridge.
+This bridge connects Steigereiland to Haveneiland and is also used by the tram.

+In 2004, the eastern end of IJburg was connected to Diemen by the Benno Premsela Bridge.

 IJburg's pedestrians and cyclists also have their own bridge connecting them to the Ooster Ringdijk and Watergraafsmeer, called the Nescio Bridge, of which the southern end terminates in an expansive spiral cycle ramp.
 It is named after the writer Frits Grönloh, whose pen name was Nescio (Latin for "I do not know").